How to Start a Blog (Step by Step)

 We will be using Siteground for hosting your blog.
 Siteground hosting is one of the three web hosts recommended by the creators of the WordPress blogging software.

-To start choosing a domain name for your blog, begin the web hosting signup process by clicking on this link.
+To start the set up of your new blog click this link.
 Choose the least expensive StartUp plan for $3.95 per month.
 (Don’t worry you won’t be charged until you complete the process.)

 The first thing you will be asked to do is to choose a domain name for your blog, ex. https:\\your-blog-name.com (Note: Domain names cannot be changed at any web host once purchased unless you pay another domain name registration fee, about $16.00.
 See the next section for tips on choosing the right domain name. )

 - A domain name is a visitor’s “first impression” of your site.
 Your domain name or URL is shown in the address bar, think google.com or instagram.com.
 To choose a good domain name, use words that describe you, your blog or product.
 A good domain name can make a positive and lasting impression.